-- Ensure that the public, the County, and the School District have an opportunity to participate in the application and review procedures for public incentives, - Receive and review requests for all incentives requested by applicants, - Gather and review such additional information as may be deemed necessary to determine if the company meets the target objectives set forth in this policy, - Make recommendations on the application for consideration by the City Commission, especially as related to the factors listed in Section 1-2106 that are in addition to the benefit-cost model, - Review the City's yearly incentive report and compliance with performance agreements, and - Review other economic development related matters upon the request of the City Commission.
+• Ensure that the public, the County, and the School District have an opportunity to participate in the application and review procedures for public incentives, compliance with anticipated capital investment, job creation and wage

-The Public Incentives Review Committee shall be composed of:
+Deleted: shall be

+Deleted: funded through

+Deleted: will be developed, utilizing information from the company's funding application, which will, structure

+Deleted: , based upon substantial

+Deleted: hen

+Deleted: averaged together,

-- 1. the Mayor, or the Mayor's designee, who shall serve as chair, - 2. another member of the City Commission appointed by the Mayor with the consent of the City Commission, - 3. a member of the Douglas County Commission, as appointed by the County Commission, - 4. a member of the Lawrence Public Schools U.S.D.
-497 School Board or a School Board representative, appointed by the School Board, - 5. a professional financial analyst appointed by the Mayor and City Commission for a three year term, - 6. the Chair of the Lawrence/Douglas County Economic Development Board, and - 7. a resident of Lawrence appointed for a three year term by the Mayor and the City Commission.
+Receive and review requests for all incentives requested by applicants, Gather and review such additional information as may be deemed necessary to determine if the company meets the target objectives set forth in this policy, Make recommendations on the application for consideration by the City Commission, especially as related to the factors listed in Section X-XXXX that are in addition to the benefit-cost model, Review the City's yearly incentive report and compliance with performance agreements, and Review other economic development related matters upon the request of the City Comment [CoL6]: Added to provide an Commission. opportunity for broader role of PIRC The Public Incentives Review Committee shall be composed of: A. the Mayor, or the Mayor's designee, who shall serve as chair, B. another member of the City Commission appointed by the Mayor with the consent of the City Commission, C. a member of the Douglas County Commission, as appointed by the County Commission, D. a member of the Lawrence Public Schools U.S.D.
+497 School Board or a School Board representative, appointed by the School Board, E. a professional financial analyst appointed by the Mayor and City Commission for a three year term F. the Chair of the Lawrence/Douglas County Economic Development Board, G. a resident of Lawrence appointed for a three year term by the Mayor and the-Formatted: Bullets and Numbering City Commission, from a list of not less than three people chosen by the Sustainability Advisory Board (SAB), and H. a resident of Lawrence appointed for a three year term by the Mayor and the City Commission.
 City, County, and School District staff shall provide technical and policy advice to the Committee.
 The Committee shall meet on call of the Mayor.
 Public Incentives Review Committee records, including applications for tax exemptions, may be withheld from public disclosure under the Kansas Open Records Act as provided for under subsections (20) and (31) and other subsections of K.S.A.
 45-221, but shall be available for public inspection when otherwise required by law.
 The Committee is authorized to issue administrative letters of finding which shall not be binding on the City Commission, and may be superseded by any action by the City Commission.

-1-2109 ACCOUNTABILITY

-Annually, City Staff will be responsible for reviewing the performance of each recipient of funds for the previous year.
-The purpose of this review is to check for compliance with the performance agreement and to gather information regarding cumulative job creation, wage structure, and other such information necessary to gauge the performance of the company.
+ACCOUNTABILITY: Annually, City Staff will be responsible for reviewing the performance of each recipient of Deleted: to review funds for the previous year.
+The purpose of this review is to check for compliance with Deleted: such the performance agreement and to gather information regarding cumulative job creation, wage structure, and other such information necessary to gauge the performance of the company.
 The accountability review may include a site visit.
+9

+DRAFT